 SOP 2.0 2 Way Radios Recommended for Club Drive-Outs (February 2014)

 The Board of Directors recommend, for the safety of all participants and communication, that all cars participating in drive-outs have operating Midland 2 Way Radios (recommend Midland GXT 1000 or newer model).
 We will use channel 7 and use privacy channel 17 with the CTCSS setting on high power (set up with an H next to channel 7).
 Radios must be fully charged before every drive-out due to when batteries are low on charge, radio will only send static.

 SOP 3.0 Reimbursements for Governors’ Meeting (February 3, 2015)

 When and if the Governor attends the National Council NCCC Governors’ meeting, the MWC will reimburse travel expenses and up to two nights lodging.

-2) Use your radio for road communication only.
-Use your cell phone to chat with friends.
-3) On drive outs with more than 10 cars, we will pass road messages to the center car and then to the back.
+3. On drive-outs with more than 10 cars, we will pass road messages to the center car and then to the back.

 SOP 5.0 Vice President-Extended Duties-Club Communications Director (February 4, 2014) Modified (March 6, 2018)